Hyatt Points Value

 Suites with Points + Cash

 Standard and Premium Suites can also be booked with a mix of Hyatt Points and cash.
 As with booking suites using all points, availability for these can be a slightly hard to find, but they're out there.
-Both standard suites and premium suites have their own award charts.
+Both standard suites and premium suites have their own award charts as well.

 - Hyatt Zilara Cancun